 Also during this time, a specific bill or bills will have to make their way through the state House and Senate.
 With the governor onboard, industry insiders believe that both branches of the government will be in favor of legislation to legalize sports betting.

 DraftKings is one of the biggest US sportsbooks in the marketplace.
-The company has already partnered with Foxwoods Resort Casino in anticipation of legal sports betting in Connecticut in the near future.
+The company has already partnered with Foxwoods Resort Casino in anticipation of legal sports betting coming to Connecticut online sportsbooks in the near future.

 It is generally believed that retail sportsbooks through existing gaming venues will be up and running by the end of 2021.
 However, there is less certainty that mobile sports betting will be approved as well.